code4recovery/spec/README.md

 `name` is a required string.
 It should be the meeting name, where possible.
 Some areas use group names instead, although that's more abiguous.
 255 characters max.

-`location` is a required string and should be a recognizable building or landmark name.

 `slug` is required, and must be unique to your data set.
 It should preferably be a string, but integer IDs are fine too.

 `day` is required and may be an integer or an array of integers 0-6, representing Sunday (0) through Saturday (6).

 `time` is a required five-character string in the `HH:MM` 24-hour time format.

+`location` is an optional string and should be a recognizable building or landmark name.

+`group` is an optional string.

 `notes` is an optional long text field.
 Line breaks are ok, but HTML will be stripped.